johnsBeharry/knowledge/journal/Tweets — Digital Manipulation.md

 It's not about connecting us, but about controlling communciations.

-It didn't start this way...
+It didn't start this way, smaller communities shared

+Noise...

 ### Advertising